-From a sustainability perspective, going forward, it would be prudent to consider actually cutting back on the watering of this area.
-The existing grass, Kikuyu, is hardy and often used in more drought tolerant environments.
-It will 'come back" after browning off in summer.
-Whilst recycled water is apparently in plentiful supply, reducing the reliance on irrigation is consistent with encouraging the community to recognise that water (potable or recycled) is a scarce resource.
+From a sustainability perspective, going forward, it would be prudent to utilise a drought tolerant grass within these sections.
+This would reduce the reliance on irrigation and promote community understanding that water (potable or recycled) is a scarce resource.

 e) Access and parking